-Founded in 2016, Avo Consulting is a group of expert problem solvers helping organisations to take full advantage of the opportunities that arise from emerging technologies.
+Founded in 2016, Avo Consulting is a group of expert problem solvers helping organizations to take full advantage of the opportunities that arise from emerging technologies.

 Like many other companies around the world, Avo has been forced to adapt their ways of working in response to COVID-19.
 As part of that response, they were quick to ask their employees for feedback and incorporate it into their decision-making.

 Within two weeks of the Norwegian government putting the country into lockdown, Avo had conducted its first survey, and was taking action to support the wellbeing of its employees and make sure everyone transitioned smoothly to working from home.

 Karen Holta, People Development Specialist, was responsible for coordinating Avo’s response to COVID-19, which revealed the importance of responding quickly to employees, empowering managers, and staying true to the company’s values.

 - Set up and launched a COVID-19 survey within hours of contacting the Peakon support team.

 - Established a two-way line of communication with employees working remotely.